 This documentary follows the wolverine in the mountains of northwest Montana.

 • Wolverine: Ghost of the Northern Forest by CBC’s The Nature of Things TV series | 2016 | Approx 1 hour

 Filmmaker Andrew Manske goes in search of the elusive wolverine.
-This is another great documentary that focuses on the wolverine’s struggles of survival, and (more sociable than previously thought) behaviour.
+This is another documentary that focuses on the wolverine’s struggles of survival, as well as their (more sociable than previously thought) behaviour.

 Contains Multiple Mustelids

 • How Weasels Got Skinny by PBS Digital Studios | 2021 | 10 minutes

 Most people who know mustelids already know certain species are long and slender, but why are they long and slender how did they come to be that way?
 This is a unique documentary short that explains the history/origin of mustelids, as well as details about their anatomy—all straight to the point and clear without any sensationalism.

 • Meet the Mustelids by DocLights | 2020 | 50 minutes